e-marshall/tutorials/_sources/intro/getting_started.md

 This book is for anyone who is interested in working with earth observation data in Python!
 Follow along from start to finish for a more comprehensive explanation on what we're doing and why, or drop in to the sections that interest you.
 We try to provide relevant domain and background information where necessary, and we direct the reader to helpful resources that provide more robust discussions of important concepts when appropriate.

-We provide all of the resources necessary to work through the jupyter notebooks contained in these tutorials on your own machine.
-Some experience working with Python will be helpful, however if you are new to Python, you should be able to follow along with these examples just fine.
+We provide all of the resources necessary to work through the Jupyter Notebooks contained in these tutorials on your own machine.
+Some experience working with Python will be helpful, however the tutorials are designed to be beginner-friendly.

 ```{admonition} If you'd like a more thorough background on working with geospatial data in Python
 Check out [An Introduction to Earth and Environmental Data Science](https://earth-env-data-science.github.io/intro.html), which is based on a semester-long Columbia University course titled *Research Computing in Earth Science*.